snowman-repos/book/project_managers/README.md

 Incorporate fun and creativity.
 Don’t be afraid to make it weird.
 Besides, team members might be thrilled to break from a traditional format.

+Those guiding principles
+Do as much research as you can before your kickoff meeting, and design your meeting agenda to strategically address the ideas and challenges you learn from that research.
+For more insight into stakeholder interviews and requirements gathering, check out Exploring Requirements: Quality Before Design by Gause and Weinberg, and Putting Context into Context, by Jared Spool.
+Open up your kickoff process to as many people as possible.
+It’s better to include too many people up front than find out you overlooked a valuable player late in the game.
+If you are going to have multiple activities at a kickoff meeting, or even multiple meetings, it’s important to have a good facilitator that remains a constant, and understands how it all fits together.
+Build activities around collaboration and “no risk” exploration.
+This is the time to explore the full potential for what is possible.
+Even if you venture out of the previously discussed scope, you are still fermenting ideas that could build a road map for additional work in the future.
+Introduce fun, creativity, and energy into to your process!
+Don’t be afraid to force people outside of their comfort zone.
+Attendees will be thrilled to break from a more traditional meeting agenda, anyway.

 - before hand - while you're planning get everyone's feedback
 - who to invite
 - what's the point - deliver the requirements